cobbzilla/hokeylization/README.md

 ### Markdown
 Markdown is neither text nor html, so Google Translate has some difficulties with it

-Hokeylizer handles things decently well, but with markdown files, you may oftentimes see, in the translation, a space character in between a markdown link description and its target link, thereby causing the markdown, when rendered, to not properly display the link (it may show a broken link, or otherwise broken markdown)
+Hokeylizer handles things decently well, but with markdown files, you may oftentimes see a common
+problem: in the translation, a space character appears after a markdown link description ends (with `]`) but before its target link begins (with `(`).
+This causes the markdown to render incorrectly, and the link is broken when viewing the document.

-Set the `-M` / `--markdown` flag and the pattern `] (` will be condensed to `](` thus fixing the links
+Set the `-M` / `--markdown` flag and the pattern `] (` will be condensed to `](` thus fixing the broken markdown links

 ### Process-as
 Normally everything is processed as plain text